John F. Kennedy Jr.: Legacy

-In 2000, Reaching Up, the organization which Kennedy founded in 1989, joined with The City University of New York to establish the John F. Kennedy Jr. Institute.
+In 2000, Reaching Up—the organization Kennedy founded in 1989—joined with the City University of New York to establish the John F. Kennedy Jr. Institute.
 In 2003, the ARCO Forum at Harvard Kennedy School was renamed the John F. Kennedy Jr. Forum of Public Affairs.
-Kennedy had been a member of the Senior Advisory Committee of Harvard's Institute of Politics for 15 years and an active participant in Forum events.
-Ted Kennedy said the renaming symbolically linked Kennedy with his late father; Caroline Kennedy said the renaming reflected his love of discussing politics.
+Kennedy had served on the Senior Advisory Committee of Harvard's Institute of Politics for 15 years and was an active participant in Forum events.
+Ted Kennedy said the renaming symbolically linked him with his late father, while Caroline said it reflected her brother's love of discussing politics.

-In 2013, on the 50th anniversary of the JFK assassination, the New York Daily News re-ran the famous photograph of the three-year-old JFK Jr. saluting his father's coffin during the funeral procession.
-Photographer Dan Farrell, who took the photo, called it "the saddest thing I've ever seen in my whole life".
-During 2025, CNN aired American Prince: JFK Jr., a 3-part documentary about JFK Jr.
+In 2013, on the 50th anniversary of the assassination of President John F. Kennedy, the New York Daily News re-ran the famous photograph of the three-year-old John Jr. saluting his father's coffin during the funeral procession.
+Photographer Dan Farrell, who took the image, called it "the saddest thing I've ever seen in my whole life".
+In 2025, CNN aired American Prince: JFK Jr., a three-part documentary about his life.

+In 2026, Kennedy was portrayed by Paul Anthony Kelly in Love Story, a nine-episode television series depicting the whirlwind courtship and marriage of Kennedy and Carolyn Bessette-Kennedy.